 Broadwas CE Primary School, Broadwas on Teme, Worcester, WR6 5NE

 A Privacy Notice sets out to individuals how we use any personal information that we hold about them.
 We are required to publish this information by data protection legislation.
 This Privacy Notice explains how we process (collect, store, use and share) personal information about our pupils and parents.

 Personal information relates to a living individual who can be identified from that information.
 Identification can be by the information alone or in conjunction with any other information in the data controller’s possession or likely to come into such possession.

-The pupil information that we collect and hold includes:
+The pupil and parent information that we collect, hold and share includes:

 We use pupil data:

 Whilst the majority of pupil information you provide to us is mandatory, some of it is provided to us on a voluntary basis.
 In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information to us or if you have a choice in this.